 Join an accountability group:

 Sometimes it’s hard to find friends who have similar fitness goals as you, for instance many of my friends don’t seem very interested in working out.
 If an app isn’t motivating enough for you, try joining an accountability group.
 I participate in an accountability group on Facebook and it’s a great form of motivation for me.
 I love seeing everyones progress and seeing and sharing recipes and dealing with struggles with everyone.
-Check out Chelsea on Instagram and send her a message if you’re interested in joining the accountability group!

 Set achievable goals: